jmaxxz/Jmaxxz.Console/README.md

 }
 ```

-If you wish to see the usage type
+If you wish to see the usage run the application and pass it `/?` or `-?`:

 ```shell
 > validate /?